Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 --------- v1.0aRC1 -----------
 - it is recommended to start a new game as many things changed and so did the first spawn and initial levels challenge, it is worth the try!
 - improved first player spawn to be more friendly if you are new to this overhaul.
 If you are receiving too much radiation, there are probably rad zombies nearby, quickly open the bundles and use the strong anti radiation chem!
 If your first spawn is in the wasteland, you may want to use the free item GSKCFGElctrnTeleportToBiome and teleport to Desert biome (that is the default selection) with secondary action.
+- melee build: if you have high charisma and is using only melee weapons, you can have at most 3 NPCs following you
 - free dog companion per respawn within the configured limit
 - removed newbie coat protection
 - free bundles now have experience penalty for some time